Julija Biliūnienė: Dentist career

 In 1909, Biliūnienė enrolled at a two-year dental school in Paris.
 She received a diploma of dental surgeon in 1911.
 She moved to Zakopane and worked there until 1913.
 That year she gave birth to her daughter Meilė Lukšienė and moved to Vilnius.
 During World War I, she retreated to Russia.
 For some time, she worked as a dentist for the Lithuanian Society for the Relief of War Sufferers and had a private practice in Voronezh.

 In 1918, Biliūnienė returned to Vilnius and joined the hospital of the Lithuanian Sanitary Aid Society which was chaired by her brother-in-law Danielius Alseika.
 In 1924, she remarried to educator and journalist Stasys Matijošaitis and they had one son Saulius.
 In 1931, when her daughter Meilė Lukšienė graduated from the Vilnius Vytautas Magnus Gymnasium and needed to continue university education, the family moved from Vilnius (then part of the Second Polish Republic) to Kaunas.
 Biliūnienė lived with her sister Veronika Alseikienė and their daughters Meilė Lukšienė and Marija Gimbutas had a formative influence on each other.
 In Kaunas, Biliūnienė had a private practice.
 She was one of the co-founders of the Lithuanian Dentists' Society (established in 1934) and for a time was its vice-chair.
 She also published articles about dentistry in medical publications.

 Later life

 During the German occupation of Lithuania, she used her office to hide two Jews until they found a safer place.
 She also hid three Jews in her home.
 For this, she was posthumously awarded the Life Saving Cross in 2002.

 In the Lithuanian SSR, she could no longer have a private practice but continued to see patients (family and friends) until the age of 92.
 After Matijošaitis' death in 1949, she received widow's pension.
-She maintained contacts with remaining members of Lithuanian intelligentsia – families of sculptor Petras Rimša, painter Antanas Žmuidzinavičius, naturalist Tadas Ivanauskas, writer Sofija Kymantaitė-Čiurlionienė.
+She maintained contacts with remaining members of Lithuanian intelligentsia – families of sculptor Petras Rimša, painter Antanas Žmuidzinavičius, naturalist Tadas Ivanauskas, and writer Sofija Kymantaitė-Čiurlionienė.
 She also helped those who had returned from the Soviet Gulag, including Marcelė Kubiliūtė and Petronėlė Lastienė.

 Biliūnienė died on 8 April 1978 in Vilnius and was buried in Petrašiūnai Cemetery next to her second husband.